VegaASM/Artemis/README.md

 I have boot.dol ready.
 How do I run Artemis?

 You need to compile it from Source.
-View the COMPILING_and_DEBUG.txt for instructions.
-After compiling, move the main executable to the Repo Root directory, make it executable, and launch it...
+View the COMPILING_and_DEBUG.txt for instructions on how to compile and launch Artemis.

-chmod +x ./main

-./main
+After compilation, launch Artemis.
 Follow the on-screen instructions.
-Artemis/www contains the two files you can look at (refresh) after every instruction simulation.
+Artemis/www contains the two files you can look at (refresh) after every instruction simulation. artemis.txt holds the Registers. memory.txt holds Memory ofc (note this file is BIG..)

 -----